5 Ways to Reduce Unplanned Downtime: A Business’s Guide

 A leak that causes your business to close for a day or a temporary network crash for a few hours may seem minor.
 But these may result in downtime, which costs more than you think, affecting your company’s bottom line.
 While the cost of downtime varies depending on some factors, it’s still a price you don’t want to pay if at all possible.

-One of the ways to minimize unplanned downtime is to train your workforce so they’re prepared and knowledgeable about the right steps to respond to various emergencies.
+One of the ways to reduce unplanned downtime is to train your workforce so they’re prepared and knowledgeable about the right steps to respond to various emergencies.
 It’s possible to prevent prolonged downtime by investing in employee preparedness training, which must cover the following:

 • Continuity Plan: You should get your operations running again as early as possible after an unplanned downtime.
 It begins by creating a business continuity plan.
 But it doesn’t end there.
 Your team members must know about it and be familiar with the details.
 To train your employees properly, start by holding a preparedness discussion.